ubffm/ojs_updater/README.md

 **CAUTION:** The resetting feature was yet only tested with our own servers and settings.
 We highly recommend doing a backup yourself at least for the first time you run the tool!

+We also created a more [extensive documentation](https://labs.ub.uni-frankfurt.de/post/930/) on the preparation and the workflow, if needed.

 ### Features

 * Automatic update to the highest (locally available) OJS version